niccellular/cotexplorer/README.md

 # cotexplorer
- Display and log incoming and outgoing CotEvents
+ ATAK Plugin that displays and logs incoming and outgoing CotEvents